 The Smoke-Free Ontario Act, 2017, prohibits smoking of tobacco, the use of electronic cigarettes to vape any substance, and the smoking of cannabis (both medical or recreational) in common areas of public places.
 This includes common indoor areas of condominiums, apartments, and buildings including the corridors, elevators, and laundry rooms.

 Many municipalities in Ontario also have no-smoking policies in place in their community housing buildings.

-Landlords have the right to include a no-smoking clause in all new and renewing tenancy agreements to ban smoking in individual units, outdoor balconies and patios or any area of the residential property.
-Landlords have the ability to protect the health and safety of their tenants and protect their property, as long as their policy doesn’t interfere with other federal or provincial laws.
+Landlords have the right to include a no-smoking clause in all new and renewing tenancy agreements to ban smoking in individual units, outdoor balconies and patios, or any area of the residential property.
+Landlords have the ability to protect the health and safety of their tenants and to protect their property, as long as their policy does not interfere with other federal or provincial laws.
 Adopting a smoke-free policy is similar to adopting other policies, such as no pets or no barbecues policy.

 However, under the Residential Tenancies Act, 2006 a landlord cannot change an existing tenancy agreement without the approval of the tenant.
 This means that tenants without a no-smoking clause in their tenancy agreement can continue to smoke in their units for the length of their tenancy.

 Enforcement Officers from local public health units will carry out inspections and investigate complaints in common areas of apartments, condominiums, and college and university campuses in order to enforce the Smoke-Free Ontario Act, 2017.
 Call your local public health unit to report a violation of the Smoke-Free Ontario Act.

 Under the Smoke-Free Ontario Act, 2017, landlords have a responsibility to:

 - Ensure that everyone is aware that smoking is prohibited in common areas;